kigyui/latexpatterns/inflatablehips/04b-construction-outer.md

 the outside layer.
 Note that you're not attaching the outside hips of the inner or outer layer, and not attaching the inside legs of the inner and outer layer together.

-TBD This might need an annotated picture
+This really might need an annotated picture.
+Ask me for one if it's really confusing.

 <img src="imgs/20250428_090110.jpg" height="500">